ANTsX/ANTsR/README.md

 Windows users should see [Rtools](http://cran.r-project.org/bin/windows/Rtools/) and maybe, also, [installr](https://github.com/talgalili/installr) for assistance in setting up their environment for building (must have a compiler too).
 To my knowledge, there are no recorded instances of ANTsR being installed on Windows.
 If someone does so, we would like to know.

-You may need to install R packages that ANTsR requires.
-For example, minimally:
+You will need to install R packages that ANTsR requires.
+Minimally:
+**Install ITKR** [here](https://github.com/stnava/ITKR/releases) then do:
 ```
 mydeps <- c( "Rcpp", "tools", "methods", "magrittr" )
 install.packages( pkgs = mydeps, dependencies = TRUE )